-- 11.7.1 An application for the renewal of an aerodrome certificate shall be submitted to CAA before the application renewal date specified in the certificate or, if no such date is specified, not less than 90 days before the certificate expires. - 11.7.2 The renewal of an aerodrome certificate depends on the satisfactory outcome of regulatory audit/surveillance activities conducted by the CAA during the validity and at renewal of the certificate.
+- 11.7.1 An application for the renewal of an aerodrome certificate shall be submitted to CAA before the application renewal date specified in the certificate or, if no such date is specified, not less than 90 days before the certificate expires. - 11.7.2 The renewal or continuing validity of an aerodrome certificate depends on the satisfactory outcome of regulatory audit/surveillance activities conducted by the CAA.